ahmadalli/public-notes/docs/netherlands/renting-an-apartment.md

 ### Price

-Landlords don't accept your application if the rent is more than 30% of your income.
+Landlords don't accept your application if the rent is more than 30% of your gross income.

 ### Neighborhood